Instant Pot Beef Stew Recipe

 If I was going to make a resolution, I think I’d resolve to meal prep and meal plan more.
 I feel like if I could master that, it would carry into other areas of my life.
 If I had meals planned and prepped, I think I’d eat healthier, maybe be less stressed….etc.

 If I was meal planning, I’d definitely be adding this Instant Pot beef stew into my rotation.
 Well, I will anyways, because it’s delicious.
 And so easy to make.
 You get that tender, cooked all day, fall-apart beef in a fraction of the time, thanks to the pressure cooking method.
+This method also works great for short ribs.

 About this Instant Pot Beef Stew Recipe: